-I created Marge for Halloween, 2009.
-I was casting about for a way to top my ’08 get up, when I stunned Spring Street with a dead-on impersonation of Elisa.
-I had been carrying Marge around for several years; initially, I was just fascinated with gals who are crafty with scissors and paper but then she evolved.
-I placed her regionally in the mid-west (naturally) and then the whole character developed.
+I love Marge because we are so different.
 Whereas I am impulsive, flamboyant and childish at times, Marge is eminently practical and conservative.
 Her denim jumper is simple.
 Her Vera Bradley quilted carryall is light and washable.
-She wears her hair short and can’t be bothered with make-up.
-Whereas Marge is virtuous and God fearing, I am deeply flawed and just afraid.
-One of the things we do have in common is that we both like to keep our crafty hands busy, as Marge loves to say, “idle hands are the devils playthings!”
-Oh yeah, and we both love Johnny Mathis!
+She wears her hair short and can’t be bothered with make-up (her one her few indulgences was having her eyebrows tattooed on—even there a (misguided) attempt to be practical.
+Whereas Marge is virtuous and God fearing, I am deeply flawed and afraid of everything.
+While I don’t drink but love attention, Marge likes nothing more than not being noticed while intoxicated.
+Two of the things we do have in common is that we both like to keep our crafty hands busy (as Marge loves to say, “Idle hands are the devils playthings”) and an abiding love for the music of Johnny Mathis.

 On my erstwhile reality show Girls Who Like Boys Who Like Boys, viewers got a chance to meet my scrapbookin’ lady Marge Kaiser, the kind of lady who might work at Michael’s part-time.
 Sometimes anti-glamour drag is referred to as “trailer drag,” but that’s not egalitarian Marge who describes herself as a “people person.”
 Though Marge would live in a trailer if she had to, she’s just your average neighborhood lady who likes cats, crafting and Coronas.
 As I said on the show, “I’m not interested in dressing up like Beyonce, but what does interest me is the alcoholic woman who lives at the end of your street.”

 Doing boring things while pretending there is no camera on you makes average people into bad actors and real life into bad TV.